What does Dale mean?

 Displayed below is the birth name popularity of Dale for boys.
 Dale reached its highest rank of #51 in the U.S. during the years 1950-1959, but is not found in the list currently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a charted comparison of the popularity of Dale and corresponding names.
 Dallin is the only other popular varying form of Dale.
-These boy names reached the apex of their popularity during the years 1950-1959 (usage of 0.4745%) and are now significantly less widespread, with the forms Dale and Dallin becoming less in vogue.
+These forms of Dale reached the apex of their popularity during the years 1950-1959 (usage of 0.4745%) and are now significantly less widespread.
 (Top 1000 Birth Names Statistics, 2014)

 Dale▼ is pronounced similarly to Dal, Del▼, Dell▼ and Doyle▼.
 Other suggested similar baby names are Bale, Cale▼, Dace, Dade, Dailey, Daily, Daly, Dane▲, Dave▼, Dawe, Dawley, Daye, Deli, Gale▼, Hale, Kale▼, Lale, Vale, Yale and Zale.
 These names tend to be less frequently used than Dale.